bizzbyster/TrustedProxy/README.md

 Place to put design considerations for trusted proxy support in browsers.

-HTTP2 Explicit proxy proposal

-[Here](https://github.com/bizzbyster/TrustedProxy/wiki/Any-Node-Refusal) is the initial draft of the Any Node Refusal proposal.
+[Here](https://github.com/bizzbyster/TrustedProxy/wiki/Any-Node-Refusal) is the initial draft of the Any Node Refusal HTTP2 trusted proxy proposal.

 Capturing requirements for trusted proxy
 =====